-On November 3, 2020 a legislatively constitutional amendment was passed in California that re-instated the right to vote to persons on parole in state elections.
+On November 3, 2020 a legislative constitutional amendment was passed in California that re-instated the right to vote to persons on parole in state elections.
 The idea is that if a citizen has paid the time for doing the crime, they may rejoin society and participate in a meaningful way by voting.
 Voters in California agreed, and Proposition 17 was passed.

 Americans are unique because we allow voting for many adults, but because of unfair and unethical restrictions, many others are disenfranchised.
 Parolees especially need support with their right to vote because they must be encouraged to become full fledged responsible citizens and to behave in that manner.
 Our penal system serves a purpose but the objective is for the citizen to re-join society.

 We are striving to become a better nation by allowing voting for all eligible citizens.